 Once you’ve written 5 drum practice goals of things you want to learn for a specific style of music, use them to plan out your practice time.
 For example, the first 10-minutes of each practice will be playing reverse doubles.

 To get the most out of your practice time, I also suggest you read my blog post about how to learn drums fast.
-It explains how we learn and the most effective way for you to practice.
+It explains how we learn and the most effective way for you to practice drums.

-Just keep writing and reading your drum practice goals every day and they will soon become a part of your thoughts and practice.
-Get ready for your drumming skills to explode!
+Just keep writing, reading and using your drum practice goals every day and they will soon become a part of your thoughts and practice flow.
+Get ready for your drumming skills to explode too!

-If you’re not sure what things you should be working on and which drum practice goals are appropriate for your drumming improvement, find a teacher.
+Fine a teacher if you’re not sure what things you should be working on.
+Your teacher can help you choose the most appropriate drum practice goals for your drumming improvement.

-If you are interested in learning Jazz drumming, I would be more than happy to help you via Zoom.
-Please see my information below and contact me at firstname.lastname@example.org if you’d like to schedule a private lesson.
+If you are interested in learning Jazz drumming, I would be more than happy to help you through private Zoom drum lessons.
+Sign up at my store and I’ll contact you within 24 hours to book your lessons.

-If you want to dive deeper into Goal Setting and make a living from playing drums, check out my book Gifted.
-It’s short and sweet showing you how to create a successful drumming career and a great life.
+If you want to dive deeper into goal setting and pursue a career in drumming, check out my book Gifted.
+It’s short and sweet and will show you how to create a successful drumming career and a great life.
+It’s available in English and Japanese too!
 KEEP ON DRUMMIN’!